VinceSMC/sandbox/effect-components/layer-types/pulse.md

 peak-color: TEXT
 ```
 Sets the color reached at the center of the pulse.
-<br>Supports legacy and hexadecimal color codes.
-The starting and ending colors are taken from the style and layers already applied before the pulse.
+<br>The starting and ending colors are taken from the style and layers already applied before the pulse.

 ### cycles
 ```yaml